openstax/k12-apps-raise/docs/schemas.md

 #### Description

-The Desmos graphing calculator block displays a graph and expressions panel.
+The Desmos graphing calculator block displays a graph and an expressions panel.
 Add expressions to the graph by passing a JSON array into the optional `data-equations` attribute, where each element represents a new equation or point that will be added to the expressions panel.
 The `data-bottom`, `data-top`, `data-left`, and `data-right` attributes take number values and define where the graph viewport sits.
 If only the graph is needed, the expressions panel can be removed by passing the optional `data-disable-expressions` attribute.
 The size of the Desmos interactive can be set by passing an integer value into the `data-width` and `data-height` attributes.

 #### Schema definition